 A strong emphasis in all aspects of school life is placed on promoting the 'SMART' rules for internet safety (as advised by Childnet International), and regular advice is given to pupils about what to do if they encounter any issues with Cyber-bullying or inappropriate internet use.
 Pupils are given fictional scenarios involving such issues and are encouraged to consider how they should act, through discussion and drama activities.
-The key message given to pupils is: if you encounter anything online that you find upsetting, you should tell someone.
+The key message given to pupils is: if you encounter anything online that you find upsetting, you should tell a trusted adult at home and/or a member of staff.

 Pupils in Key Stage 2 attend talks/training sessions delivered by Childnet International, in which they are introduced to the 'SMART' rules of internet safety.
-Even pupils in the Foundation Stage are introduced to the idea of online safety, by promoting the message that it is important to ask for help from an adult when using the internet.
+Children in the Foundation Stage are introduced to the idea of online safety, by promoting the message that it is important to ask for help from an adult when using the internet.